The Mosaic Company: Potash

-Mosaic has approximately 10.4 million tonnes of operational potash capacity.
-Mosaic currently owns potash mines or surface mills at; Belle Plaine, Colonsay, Esterhazy K1, Esterhazy K2, Esterhazy K3 and Carlsbad, with another potash mine recently purchased in Brazil during the Vale Fertilizantes acquisition.
-Colonsay mine and mill has been indefinitely idled and is currently in care and maintenance mode.
-Esterhazy K3, currently in development, consists of an underground mine and service/production shafts separate from the K1 and K2 underground mine that is beginning to supply the K1 and K2 surface facilities with ore.
-Esterhazy K3 does not have surface milling and storage facilities, instead it is intended to replace the ore currently mined from the K1 and K2 mine.
-This shift in production will decrease brine management costs of the K1 and K2 mine, which stood at $108.0 million for 2020.
+Mosaic has roughly 10.4 million tons of operational potash capacity.
+The company owns potash mines or surface mills in Belle Plaine, Colonsay, and Esterhazy (K1, K2, and K3) in Saskatchewan, and Carlsbad, New Mexico, with another potash mine recently purchased in Brazil during the Vale Fertilizantes acquisition.
+The Colonsay mine and mill are indefinitely idled and in maintenance mode.
+Esterhazy K3, in development, consists of an underground mine and service/production shafts separate from the K1 and K2 underground mines.
+Esterhazy K3 does not have surface milling and storage facilities.
+Instead, it is intended to replace the ore being mined from the K1 and K2 mines.
+The shift in production was to decrease brine-management costs of the K1 and K2 mines, which were $108.0 million for 2020.

 Mosaic is a member of Canpotex, an export association of Canadian potash producers through which they sell their Canadian potash outside the U.S. and Canada.